WordPress/health-check/readme.txt

 == Changelog ==

+= 1.7.0 (2023-08-06) =
+* General: Improved styling inconsistency between the plugin and WordPress core.
+* General: Fixed an issue with plugin translations where language strings would get mixed when using third party language plugins, or a separate profile language.
+* Troubleshooting Mode: Fixed the URL used when disabling elements and having a subdirectory installation.
+* Troubleshooting Mode: Fixed a deprecation warning when disabling troubleshooting mode on PHP version 8.3 or higher.
+* Troubleshooting Mode: Added reference on how to troubleshoot as different users when testing scenarios.
+* Tools: Fixed integration with WPTide for the PHP Compatibility checker.
+* Tools: Added a viewer that will display debug log output when enabled.
+* Tools: Added a warning to the File Integrity tester if unexpected files are mixed in with WordPress core files.
+* Tools: Added a warning if sending emails is taking longer than expected.
+* Tools: Added beta feature toggle for those who wish to test new functionality that may not be fully ready yet.
+* CLI: Fixed the CLI commands, you can now `wp health-check status` to your hearts content!
+* Beta feature: Added a new beta feature, making it easier for non-technical users to grab screenshots of issues on their site, and share them.

 = v1.6.0 (2023-03-31) =
 * Improved the visual aspects of the Troubleshooting Mode Widget.
 * Improved security by hardening Troubleshooting Mode actions with security tokens (nonces).